Petit-Figeac Saint-Emilion Grand Cru 2020 - Second vin

 Production

-Enjoy with prime rib, pigeon with chanterelle mushrooms, chocolate entremet...
+Enjoy with a rib of beef, pigeon with chanterelle mushrooms, chocolate dessert...

 Bettane & Desseauve

-With 35% Cabernet Franc and 35% Cabernet Sauvignon, it's often said that Figeac, located on the gravelly plateau bordering Pomerol, is the most Medoc-like of all Saint-Emilions.
-The originality of this cru lies in its central terroir, which is composed of Günzian gravel, the same as that found in the Grands Crus Classés of the Left Bank.
-As a result, this premier cru classé evolves perfectly over time.
-Thierry Manoncourt, the soul of the cru for over sixty years, gave it a salutary boost.
-Since 2013, Thierry's widow Marie-France Manoncourt and her daughters have formed a new management board.
-Under the capable direction of Frédéric Faye, the estate has reached the pinnacle of the Right Bank.
+With 35% Cabernet Franc and 35% Cabernet Sauvignon, Figeac, located on the gravelly plateau bordering Pomerol, is often said to be the most Médoc-like of the Saint-Émilion wines.
+The originality of the vintage lies in its central terroir, which is composed of Günzian gravel, the same as that found in the grands crus classés of the Left Bank.
+As a result, this premier cru classé ages perfectly over time.
+Thierry Manoncourt, the soul of the estate for over sixty years, gave it a welcome boost.
+Since 2013, Marie-France Manoncourt, Thierry's widow, has formed a new board of directors with her daughters.
+With the competent director Frédéric Faye, the estate has reached the top of the Right Bank.

 Decanter